daanvanes/pRF_attention_analysis/README.md

 3. fixation_from_message_file.
 This subfield contains the fixations detected by the Eyelink software.
 4. mapper_transients: empty field
 5. parameters: these are the trial specific parameters from the experiment (trial refers to single bar pass)
-* BY_color: refers to the subject specific BY to RG luminance gain, where 1 would mean equal luminance.
+* BY_color: refers to the subject specific BY to RG gain
-* BY_comparison_color: used by the color matcher procedure to determine subject specific relative luminances
+* BY_comparison_color: used by the color matcher procedure to determine subject specific relative color gains
 * PRF_ITI_in_TR: time between two bar passes in TR
 * PRF_period_in_TR: bar pass duration in TR
 * RG_color: baseline color to which the BY color is determined using the BY_color ratio